You are here

 Characteristics vs. symptoms

-Use the terms characteristics, or traits, instead of symptoms when referring to people on the autism spectrum.
+Use the terms characteristics, or traits, instead of symptoms when referring to people with autism.

 Avoid using the terms cure and prevention in relation to autism.